PrairieLearn/PrairieLearn/docs/questionSharing.md

 Questions can either be shared publicly, so that anyone can preview the questions (but not the source code) and use them in their course, or you can share questions only to specific other courses using sharing sets.

+Any question that is marked with `"sharedPublicly": true` or `"sharedSourcePublicly": true` will be considered and displayed as being published for free use under the [CC-BY-NC](https://www.creativecommons.org/licenses/by-nc/4.0/) license.

 ## Sharing sets

 Access to shared questions is controlled through **sharing sets**.
 A sharing set is a named set of questions which you can share to another course all at once.
 The sharing set system exists so that course owners may differentially share different sets of their questions.
 For example, an instructor may want to share some questions only with other courses in their department, and other questions with anyone using PrairieLearn.
 Sharing sets are created by adding them to the [course configuration file](course.md#sharing-sets)

-## Sharing a sharing set with connection with another course
+## Sharing a sharing set with another course

 For security reasons, establishing the connection for one course to share questions with another course requires coordinated action by owners of the course sharing the questions (which we will refer to hereafter as the 'sharing course') and the course that is using the questions that are being shared ('which we will refer to hereafter as the 'consuming course')